-Japanese-style Acupuncture, Trigger point therapy, dry needling and Physical Medicine for all myofascial and tendon, and muscular pain disorders.
+Japanese-style Acupuncture, Trigger point therapy, dry needling and Physical Medicine for all myofascial, tendon and muscular pain disorders.

-Hatha and vinyasa yoga focused on deep alignment, anatomy, skill and presence.
-Bhakti yoga philosophy, chanting and meditation in every class.
+Healthy, mechanically sound hatha yoga focused on deep alignment, anatomy, skill and presence.
+Bhakti yoga philosophy deeply rooted in the source traditions, chanting and meditation in every class.

 If you want to learn about yoga, The Bhaktishop is the place for you.
 Welcome to our warm, progressive, and powerful community center in Southeast Portland.
 Staffed with highly skilled, experienced teachers that know you by name, we revel in small-class culture and treat you with respect and dignity.
 Life hurts sometimes.
 Yoga helps.